Rowland Sutherland

-Sutherland is a professor at the Trinity College of Music and the Guildhall School of Music and Drama.
-He has worked at the York and Durham Universities and the Centre for Young Musicians, Morley College, giving consultations and workshops.
-He is also tutor in jazz flute at the Royal Northern College of Music.
+Sutherland has taught at the Trinity College of Music, the Guildhall School of Music and Drama and the Royal Northern College of Music.
+He has worked at the Southampton, York and Durham Universities and the Centre for Young Musicians, Morley College, giving consultations and workshops.
+He is a visiting tutor at the Composition Department of the Royal Birmingham Conservatoire.

 Sutherland fronts his own band, Mistura, who perform Brazilian jazz fusion alongside Afro-Cuban and pan-African grooves and have released the album Coast to Coast.
 Mistura have performed at a number of the leading jazz festivals in Britain, including at Glastonbury, Glasgow, and Greenwich.
 In 1998 Mistura supported pianist and singer Tania Maria at the Queen Elizabeth Hall in London.

 Sutherland has played and recorded with many new music ensembles and dance companies in Britain.
 These include New Music Players, Ixion, Icebreaker, Lontano, London Musici, Uroboros, Music Projects/London, Phoenix Dance, Jazz Xchange Music and Dance and Rambert Dance Company.
 In 2003 the New Music Players' CD Crying Bird, Echoing Star featured Sutherland's composition "Timeless Odyssey".

 In 2004 Rowland was one of the featured jazz soloists with the BBC Concert Orchestra and the Russell Maliphant dance company, performing works by Barry Adamson at the Barbican Centre.